 |Lifespan||Limited (e.g., a TV spot duration)||Can be long-lasting (e.g., a blog post)|

 As we all try to cut through the clutter, choices and options, below are self-marketing ideas and suggestions for the new year.

-If you want to be taken seriously, then you have to be and act serious about adapting and adopting both the tried and true and the newest best self-marketing practices of the moment.
+If you want to be taken seriously in today’s rapidly evolving marketplace, then you have to be and act serious about adapting and adopting both the tried and true and the newest best self-marketing practices of the moment.